RCA Corporation: International and marine communication

 The Alexanderson alternators, control of which had led to RCA's formation, were now considered obsolete, and international radio communication would be primarily conducted using vacuum tube transmitters operating on shortwave bands.
 RCA would continue to operate international telecommunications services for the remainder of its existence, through its subsidiary RCA Communications, Inc., and later the RCA Global Communications Company.
 In 1975, the company formed RCA American Communications, which operated its Satcom series of geostationary communications satellites.
 International shortwave links were in turn largely supplanted by communications satellites, especially for distributing network radio and television programming.

 At the time RCA was founded in 1919, all radio and telegraphic communication between China and the US, including official messages, were sent through either German radio or British cable links.
 The U.S. Navy lobbied RCA to seek a concession for a radio link to China, however the company was reluctant because its other concessions were already operating at a loss.
 This link began operation in 1928.
 The Mackay Radio and Telegraph Company of California signed a similar agreement with China in 1932.
 RCA claimed this was breach of contract on the grounds that its 1928 agreement had given it exclusive rights.
 The dispute went to arbitration, and in 1935 a decision, issued in Radio Corporation of America v China, concluded the Mackay concession was valid, because the earlier RCA concession had not granted exclusive rights.

+Patents and licensing

+The formation of RCA was closely tied to the control and licensing of key wireless patents.
+Agreements among General Electric, Westinghouse, AT&T, and RCA created a large patent pool covering many radio technologies, including vacuum tubes and receiver circuits.
+These arrangements influenced which companies could manufacture radio equipment and played an important role in shaping the early radio industry.